felleg/felleg.gitlab.io-backup/content/posts/20210531-smart-keyboard-macros.md

 These questions may seem frivolous for most people when keyboards are just a mean of inputting keys into a computer, with no time limit or sense of danger.
-However, as you achieve higher and higher levels of security clearance in the technological world, you start to realize that pressing keys can be as dangerous as handling a sharp blade.
+However, as you achieve higher and higher levels of security clearance in the technological world, you start to realize that pressing keys can be as dangerous as handling a bomb.
 Too often, one wrong key press can be the difference between global success and catastrophic failure, or waste of time.

 Not to get too overly dramatic, of course.
 Luckily, we live in a golden age where it is possible to customize